BridgetRatcliffe/bird-finder/README.md

 # Bird Finder

 A Streamlit application that helps identify birds based on user descriptions using Mistral AI and eBird observation data.
+The web app can be found at: https://bird-finder.streamlit.app/ (you need to request access).

 ## Features